 - (1) Determine the number of full-time equivalent (FTE) out of field educators teaching in math, English, or science. - (2) Determine the number of full-time equivalent (FTE) educators teaching in math, English, or science. - (3) Divide step (1) by step (2)

-State Department of Education

-Certification Portal System (CPS) Professional Certified Staff (PCS) file

-Table matching in-field certification codes to course codes
+Collected by: State Department of Education Reported by: Certification Portal System (CPS) Professional Certified Staff (PCS) file Student Information System Table matching in-field certification codes to course codes